 The AAMCN Home Study preparatory course provides a comprehensive understanding of the core areas within managed care nursing.
 The course is an excellent introduction for nurses transitioning from direct patient care, allows flexibility for nurses working in one role to transition easily into another within the organization, as well as enhances the knowledge base of nurses who have been working in managed care for years.
-Licensed social workers working in a managed care setting will also benefit from the Home Study information.
+Licensed social workers and licensed professional counselors working in a managed care setting will also benefit from the Home Study information.

 The Course Covers